 CBRE holds the cleaner structural position, with the lead spread across valuation and profitability.
 The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is currently leaning toward CVS Health, which does not confirm the structural lead.
+In the market, CVS Health carries the stronger setup — intact trend against CBRE's broken trend.
 That leaves a split case: the structural lead stays with CBRE, but the market is not currently confirming it.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.